pchemguy/ContactEditor/tmp.md

 ### Factory return type with multiple foreign interfaces

 Consider again the [UserWSheet.cls](#UserWSheetI.cls) class.
-Assume it is a part of, say, "UserLogin" library, and some applications already use it.
-Now we wish to extend the functionality of the UserWSheet, while preserving backward compatibility of the library.
-Perhaps, we now have multiple users saved in a table and we want to load a specific user.
+Suppose this class is a part of some "UserLogin" library, and some applications already use it.
+Now, we wish to extend the functionality of the UserWSheet, while preserving the backward compatibility of the library.
+Perhaps, we now have multiple users saved in a table and want to load a specific user.
 Assuming that our UserModel class is still satisfactory and does not need to be updated, we need to add new methods for loading/saving data to the UserWSheet, LoadDataRow/SaveDataRow:

 ```vb